audflexbutok/p2.AudreyCooper/README.md

 ![image](/images/ToyotaFJCruiserDashboard2.JPG)

 I think this dashboard is probably as simple as it can be for a car today.
 I genuinely don't have any doubts about where or what things are, and it displays everything it needs to.
-However, the design is not as aesthetically appealing.
+However, I personally don't think the design is as visually appealing because it takes an older style approach.

 Pros: Simple, has everything you need, no guessing required
 Cons: Not very appealing design, though it corresponds to the ruggedness of the rest of the vehicle

 # Subaru Outback
 ![image](/images/SubaruOutback.jpg)
+The Subaru Outback is a good "Mom" car.
+It's got plenty of room, and a great dash display with an infotainment center/GPS.
 ![image](/images/SubaruOutbackDashboard1.jpg)
+At first glance, I think that this setup doesn't look very hard to use.
+It's not cluttered, so everything is spaced out enough to where labels are adequately sized and easy to read.
+It's also very visually appealing.
 ![image](/images/SubaruOutbackDashboard2.jpg)
+The speedometer is large enough, and easy to read.
+However, I don't like that the gas indicator is very small and not as intuitive to read.
+The screen in the middle is difficult to read at first.
+It has an instantaneous gas milage indicator that constantly changes with respect to the driver's current actions, rather than just the average gas mileage indicator that takes the avergage of the instantaneous gas mileage.
+I think the reminder of "Keep Eyes on Road" is a bit stupid since there is a legitimate reason to be looking at the dashboard like for checking your speed, RPMs, or the fuel level.
+However, it's understandable in today's climate since there are many people that need reminders like this.
+On the bottom of the screen, the left will show what gear your car is in, like drive, reverse, neutral, etc. In the middle, it shows what trip it's on, such as trip A or trip B. On the right, the "eye" symbol indicates that the "eyesight" is on, which is a device that tells you when your car goes outside the lane boundaries, aids in parking, and can tell the distance of the car in front of you.
+Under that is presumably the milage count for the trip.

 # Tesla Model S
 ![image](/images/TeslaModelS.jpg)